akkeris/rabbitmq-api/README.md

 ## Create instance

-Create a user and vhost based on plan.
+Create a virtual host and user in the cluster from the plan.

 **URL** : `/v1/rabbitmq/instance`